tradingview-pine-seeds/docs/faq.md

 __A:__  Check that you have not exceeded the [daily number of pull requests].
 If not, contact us at pine.seeds@tradingview.com.

+#### Q: What if I see the error "The pull request cannot be merged.
+There is probably a data conflict"?
+__A:__ Most likely you made several consecutive commits too quickly.
+You need to make a new commit and all previous data changes will be pulled up.

 #### Q: What if my pull request was not merged automatically?

 __A:__ Check the action logs for validation warnings and errors.